bedon/garage_telega_bot/README.md

 - Customizable user status messages
 - Automatic handler discovery and loading

-## Dependencies

-The project uses the following Python packages:

-- `python-telegram-bot==20.7` - For Telegram bot functionality
-- `requests>=2.31.0` - For making HTTP requests
-- `yt-dlp>=2025.3.31` - For downloading videos from various platforms
-- `python-dotenv==1.0.0` - For managing environment variables

 ### System Dependencies

 FFmpeg is required for video processing.
 Install it using one of the following commands based on your operating system: